 R, G, and B Histograms showing stuck pixels.

 In this example, single stuck pixels are plainly visible near levels 0 and 252.
-Altough these stuck pixels were synthesized, their levels is slightly different due to JPEG compression (they were the same in a TIFF file).
+Although these stuck pixels were synthesized, their levels is slightly different due to JPEG compression (they were the same in a TIFF file).
 The dead pixel threshold is shown on the left in blue; the hot pixel threshold is shown on the right in red.
 You can quickly see if the thresholds are set correctly— if they are outside the valid density region and if the dead and hot pixels are above and below their respective thresholds.
-You can change threshold settings and rerun Light Falloff if necessary.
+You can change threshold settings and rerun Uniformity if necessary.

 shows an exaggerated or pseudocolor image of the noise detail with long-range density variations removed.
 Four options are available: